Office in University Center for the Arts, Room 120

-Our primary goal is to prepare students to become highly skilled music educators, music therapists, performers, composers, and conductors.
+The Bachelor of Music (B.M.) at CSU is a professional degree program, with concentrations designed to prepare students to become highly skilled music educators, music therapists, performers, and composers.
 Program goals encourage and develop high standards of teaching, scholarship, performance, and research in music.
 We are pleased to offer small academic classes, applied study with highly qualified faculty, and careful attention to advising.
-Courses in music appreciation, music theory fundamentals, and ensembles are open to all students regardless of major.
+A successful audition is required prior to entrance into the Bachelor of Music (B.M.) programs.

 - Understanding of the common elements and organizational patterns of music, including musical forms, processes, and structures.